muhammadsalihu/softpreneur/README.md

-# For Sustainable Blockchain Hackathon
+# For LUKSO Build UP! #1 Hackathon

 Project deployed on Fleek: polished-boat-2704.on.fleek.co